 At Georgetown Community Hospital, our top priority is safeguarding the health and wellbeing of our patients, providers, employees and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.
-As current projections continue to indicate a lower than expected volume of COVID-19 in our region, we have eased our visitor policy as follows:
+As we have seen a recent increase in COVID-19 cases, our current visitor policies have been updated as follows: